 Massive investments will be needed to create the jobs, housing, and infrastructure to meet soaring aspirations and make towns and cities more livable and green.
 Generating growth that lifts all boats will be key, for more than 400 million of India’s people–or one-third of the world’s poor–still live in poverty.
 And, many of those who have recently escaped poverty (53 million people between 2005-10 alone) are still highly vulnerable to falling back into it.
 In fact, due to population growth, the absolute number of poor people in some of India’s poorest states actually increased during the last decade.

 Inequity in all dimensions, including region, caste and gender, will need to be addressed.
 Poverty rates in India’s poorest states are three to four times higher than those in the more advanced states.
 While India’s average annual per capita income was $1,410 in 2011–placing it among the poorest of the world’s middle-income countries– it was just $436 in Uttar Pradesh (which has more people than Brazil) and only $294 in Bihar, one of India’s poorest states.
 Disadvantaged groups will need to be brought into the mainstream to reap the benefits of economic growth, and women—who “hold up half the sky”—empowered to take their rightful place in the socioeconomic fabric of the country.

 Fostering greater levels of education and skills will be critical to promote prosperity in a rapidly globalizing world.
 However, while primary education has largely been universalized, learning outcomes remain low.
 Less than 10 percent of the working-age population has completed a secondary education, and too many secondary graduates do not have the knowledge and skills to compete in today’s changing job market.

 Improving health care will be equally important.
-Although India’s health indicators have improved, maternal and child mortality rates remain very low and, in some states, are comparable to those in the world’s poorest countries.
+Although India’s health indicators have improved, maternal and child mortality rates remain high and, in some states, are comparable to those in the world’s poorest countries.
 Of particular concern is the nutrition of India’s children whose well-being will determine the extent of India’s much-awaited demographic dividend; at present, an overwhelming 40 percent (217 million) of the world’s malnourished children are in India.